 Leadership and Governance

-3DHP governance will be led by senior executives from cooperating agencies through executive forums that will oversee the formulation of and approve policies and priorities recommended by the 3DEP and 3DHP Working Groups.
+3DHP governance will be led by senior executives from cooperating agencies through USGS-sponsored executive forums that will oversee the formulation and approval of policies and priorities recommended by the 3DEP and 3DHP Working Groups.
 The NHI Working Group, created in 2018 as a forum for Federal agencies will become the 3DHP Working Group (3DHP WG).
-The 3DHP WG will provide input on and collaboration for the 3DHP Datasets and Infostructure and will take on new responsibilities for data acquisition prioritization and coordination.
+The 3DHP WG will provide input and collaboration on the development of the 3DHP datasets and Infostructure and will take on new responsibilities for data acquisition prioritization and coordination.

 Partnering to Acquire Data

 To be successful, 3DHP must build on existing relationships to establish a systematic and unified process for data acquisition partnerships.
 Dependent on availability of USGS acquisition funding for 3DHP, USGS is planning to use an annual Broad Agency Announcement (BAA) in alignment with the one used for 3DEP data acquisition.
 When a 3DHP BAA becomes available, partners will be able to propose acquisition projects that use the USGS Geospatial Products and Services Contracts or their own contracts to acquire data that meet the 3DHP specification.
-Organizations may contribute data that meet 3DHP specifications that were acquired outside of the BAA process, and USGS will implement a standard procedure for reviewing and accepting those datasets.
+Organizations may contribute data that meet 3DHP specifications that were acquired outside of the BAA process, and USGS will implement a standard procedure for reviewing those datasets for inclusion in the 3DHP.

-USGS will foster the communication of the data needs of partners to help identify common areas of interest and leverage funds.
-The acquisition strategy will focus on data coverage where there are multiple requirements and a high potential for leveraging funds.
+USGS will facilitate the sharing of partner mapping requirements to help identify common areas of interest and leverage funds.
+The strategy will prioritize acquisitions where there are multiple requirements and a high potential for leveraging funds.
 Data acquisition will take place by whole hydrologic units, with an emphasis on collection through multi-partner and multi-state funding coalitions.

 Collaborating to Build the Internet of Water

-Community collaboration and cooperation is a core component of the 3DHP Infostructure and the Internet of Water.
+Community collaboration and cooperation is a core component of 3DHP, the 3DHP Infostructure, and the Internet of Water.
 While USGS and partner agencies will provide the overarching structure and functionality of the 3DHP Infostructure, the data searchable through it will be managed by the datasets’ authoritative producers.
-This gives data producers control over their information while sharing it with the broader community.
+This federated structure gives data producers control over their information while sharing it with the broader community.
 In turn, the community of users can efficiently search and access the most authoritative data.

 Outreach and Communications

-Outreach will be a primary aspect of the program, which is dependent on a broad base of support and participation from Federal agencies, State and Tribal governments, and other stakeholders.
-Outreach will continue to be directed toward reaching out to a growing user base to ensure that the 3DHP is responsive to government and private sector user needs.
+Outreach will be an important aspect of the program, because the success of 3DHP is dependent on a broad base of support and participation from Federal agencies, State and Tribal governments, and other stakeholders.
+Outreach will continue to be directed toward growing user base for 3DHP products and toward gathering feedback to ensure that the 3DHP is responsive to government and private sector user needs.
 Equally important is a focus on building support and a community-wide funding base to move the program forward.

 Roles and Responsibility

-Everyone will have a role to play in 3DHP, from partnerships, to data development, to creating new and unimagined applications (Figure 8).
-Today, States are major contributors of data and often lead statewide acquisition and maintenance programs through stewardship agreements with the USGS.
-3DHP will not include a formalized stewardship program, rather it will focus on cooperative community data acquisition, building a network of users with state and local knowledge to improve data by reporting errors and fine-tuning the stream network, jointly defining iterative improvements to the 3DHP Datasets to support local needs and requirements, and developing the 3DHP Infostructure to empower users to manage their water-related data to promote sharing and new and emerging applications.
+The whole water-resources community will have a role to play in 3DHP, from partnerships, to data development, to creating new and unimagined applications (Figure 8).
+Today, states are major contributors of data and often lead statewide acquisition and maintenance programs through stewardship agreements with the USGS.
+3DHP will not include a formalized stewardship program.
+Rather, 3DHP will focus on cooperative community data acquisition; building a network of users with local knowledge who improve 3DHP data by reporting errors; responding to those reports to improve the stream network.
+Iterative improvements to the 3DHP datasets to support local needs and requirements will be identified jointly, and the 3DHP Infostructure will be developed to empower users to manage their water-related data to promote sharing and new and emerging applications.

 Schedule and Milestones

-The 3DHP planning process identified numerous issues or questions for which additional assessments, evaluations, or research is required.
-Research will be undertaken by the USGS National Geospatial Program (NGP), National Geospatial Technical Operations Center (NGTOC) for operational development activities, the USGS Center of Excellence for Geospatial Information Science (CEGIS) for primary GIS and hydrography-related research, and USGS Water Resources Mission Area, and the broader community of researchers for basic water data and hydrology-related research.
-The near-term and immediate requirements have been identified, and the research agenda will be managed as a cohesive activity within the USGS NGP.
+The 3DHP planning process identified numerous issues or questions for which additional assessments, evaluations, or research are required.
+Operational development will be undertaken by the USGS National Geospatial Program (NGP), National Geospatial Technical Operations Center.
+More fundamental geospatial and hydrological research will be carried out by the USGS Center of Excellence for Geospatial Information Science, the USGS Water Resources Mission Area, and the broader community of researchers and users.
+The near-term and immediate research requirements have been identified, and the research agenda will be managed as a cohesive activity within the USGS NGP.

 Dewberry, 2016, National Hydrography Requirements and Benefits Study―Preliminary results: Fairfax, Va., Dewberry, May 20, 2016, 139 p. plus appendixes, accessed January 28, 2022, at https://www.dewberry.com/services/geospatial/national-hydrography-requirements-and-benefits-study.